JanhaviP06/Stock-Prediction-using-LSTM/README.md

 # Usage
 * Run the Jupyter notebook: jupyter notebook
-* Open the Tesla Stock Prediction.ipynb notebook.
+* Open the Task 1: Stock Prediction.ipynb notebook.
 * Follow the instructions and execute the code cells to preprocess the data, build the LSTM model, and make predictions.
 * The notebook includes sections for data visualization, model training, and prediction evaluation.